 Solution Architects and technology managers investigate code coverage and quality, usage of Salesforce software functionality, data asset quality, inputs and outputs, integrations, and testing processes, with a special focus on UI and regression testing.

-A tailored report presents a thorough gap analysis within key technical areas, and provides actionable insight and recommendations on prioritized improvements of Salesforce-based solutions, scoring it against industry best practices, together with time and cost estimates, and a detailed code review with annotations.
+Reporting is the finalization of all the work performed.
+Based on the documentation and interviews conducted, the client can evaluate the current state of the system along with future maintenance considerations.
+A tailored report presents a thorough gap analysis within key technical areas.
+A detailed report provides actionable insight and recommendations on prioritized improvements of Salesforce-based solutions, scoring it against industry best practices, time and cost estimates, and a detailed code review with annotations.